LeeMartin77/leemartin77.github.io/JekyllSite/_posts/2021-11-19-subtle-art-of-rubber-ducking.markdown

 excerpt_separator: <!--more-->
 ---

 It's not hard to find writing about the benefits of pair programming.
 As much as I sometimes enjoy tinkering away with a problem in isolation, it is easy to see that working in a pair (or sometimes even a mob) easily improves both the speed and quality of output.
 Throw in the extra benefits of having multiple people understanding the code, different perspectives unlocking simpler solutions, the ability to mentor members of the team - makes it hard to argue against the practice.
-One of the trickiest things to learn when pair programming is how to take your hands off the wheel and let someone else drive - here is my perspective on it, and maybe you'll find some good advice here.
+One of the trickiest things to learn when pair programming is how to take your hands off the wheel and let someone else drive - here is my perspective on it, and maybe you'll find some handy ideas here.

 ![Rubber Duck](/images/2021-11-19-rubber-duck.jpg)